RatherRude/Elite-Dangerous-AI-Integration/docs/50_EDCoPilot.md

 # EDCoPilot Integration
 We are excited to work with Razzafrag on integrating **COVAS:NEXT** with **EDCoPilot**!

+EDCoPilot does not share the contents of its UI, nor any other data.
+You can use it for its UI, but **it adds zero functionality or knowledge to the AI**.

-This currently has two benefits:
+This currently has three benefits:
-1) You can see the COVAS:NEXT dialogue in EDCoPilot Voice Activity
+1) You can see the COVAS:NEXT dialogue in EDCoPilot's "Voice Activity" panel

 2) You can prevent both applications from talking over each other

+3) You can control EDCoPilot's UI via COVAS:NEXT's tools

 ## Show dialogue in EDCoPilot
 With EDCoPilot installed, COVAS:NEXT will automatically add a new configuration option to enable EDCoPilot.